Home Improvement Loans — Finance Any Renovation Project

 Review payments, loan size, and term options first so the project scope matches what you can comfortably repay.

-N.J.S.A.
-17:15A-47 capped payday loan APRs at 36% and extended minimum terms to 6 months.
+HB 18-1266 capped payday loan APRs at 36% and extended minimum terms to 6 months.
 This reform made personal installment loans the safer, better-regulated alternative for New Jersey borrowers needing short-term funds.

-Every lender offering home improvement loans in New Jersey must hold a license from the NJ Dept of Banking and Insurance.
-You can verify any lender’s license online at njdobi.nj.gov/.
+All lenders that provide home improvement loans in New Jersey are required to possess a license from the New Jersey Division of Banking.
+You can verify any lender’s license online at banking.New Jersey.gov.
+Loans from unlicensed lenders may be void and unenforceable under New Jersey law.

-New Jersey Consumer Fraud Act — N.J.S.A.
-56:8-1
+New Jersey Consumer Protection Act - C.R.S. § 6-1-101

-The New Jersey Consumer Fraud Act prohibits unfair and deceptive trade practices in lending.
+The New Jersey Consumer Protection Act prohibits unfair and deceptive trade practices in lending.
 Borrowers who experience bait-and-switch APR changes or hidden fees can file complaints with the New Jersey Attorney General at no cost.

 Federal Laws That Protect You as a Borrower